reece-bennett/thaumcraft-helper/Readme.md

  - Connections output which scrolls to keep the most recent output in view
  - Fill comboBoxes with aspect names
  - Maybe just icons that you can click?
 (Left click and right click to get start/end.
 Also tooltips with name of aspect or names below maybe)
+ - Custom button class that has three states: first, second or none.
+First/second will colour the outline of the button with different colours and none will have no outline.